-Successful copywriting is all about targeting.
+Successful copywriting is all about targeting people as they journey through the sales funnel.
 You want to put the right message in front of the right people at the right time.

 Understanding the different stages of the sales funnel helps us do this well.